 Passionfruit have shallow roots which can be susceptible to drying out, so keep them well mulched and be careful not to disturb the roots by digging or planting around the base.

 Did you know?

-Many of the varieties of passionfruit which are available at your local grocery store are also available to be grown in the home garden, so do a taste test to help you decide which varieties to grow!
+Many of the passionfruit varieties available at your local grocery store are also available to be grown in the home garden, so do a taste test to help you decide which varieties to grow!

-Passionfruit need to be planted near a strong structure like a fence, pergola, verandah or trellis as they can become very heavy when laden with fruit.
+Passionfruit needs to be planted near a strong structure like a fence, pergola, verandah or trellis as they can become very heavy when laden with fruit.

 Dig your food!